ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    # Shell #3: Watch logs
    stern -l app=myapp -t --since 1m

-As we can see, after a few seconds (at most, the VaultStaticSecret's `refreshAfter`) of us changing the secret in Vault, there is a new pod for our deployment getting created.
-This pod, will have the latest contents of the secret.
+As we can see, after a few seconds (at most the VaultStaticSecret's `refreshAfter`) of us changing the secret in Vault, there is a new pod for our deployment getting created.
+This pod will have the latest contents of the secret.

 Remember that, since we can mount secrets as volumes (essentially files) in pods, we can use Vault to inject full configuration files and automatically rotate workloads when those change.

 Using secrets with TANGO Devices
 --------------------------------

 Now that we've covered the essentials of setting up and working with Vault and Kubernetes in generic terms, we can cover how we can do it with TANGO Devices.

 In SKAO deployments, `ska-tango-util <https://gitlab.com/ska-telescope/ska-tango-charts/-/tree/main/charts/ska-tango-util?ref_type=heads>`_ chart is used as a template chart to deploy all the required components of a TANGO device in Kubernetes, regardless of the use of the `SKA Tango Operator <https://gitlab.com/ska-telescope/ska-tango-operator>`_.
 The deployment has the following stages:

 #.
 Configure the Device Server with the TANGO Database
 #.
 Wait for dependencies to start the Device Server
 #.
 Run the Device Server

 With the SKA TANGO Operator enabled, the Operator itself takes care of the first two steps.
 If not, ska-tango-util will create - per Device Server - a Kubernetes **job** to handle the configuration and another to handle dependencies.
-The recommended way of deploying is using the operator, as it is does things optimally, severely improving the deployment reliability and reducing deployment times.
+The recommended way of deploying is using the operator, as it is does things optimally, severely improving the deployment's reliability and reducing deployment times.

 Typically, a chart with device servers is composed by: